 “Lysergic acid amide, lysergic acid hydroxyethylamide, and alkaloids closely related to them chemically were established as the main active principles of ololiuhqui.
 Also present was the alkaloid ergobasine, whose synthesis had constituted the starting point of my investigations on ergot alkaloids.
 Lysergic acid amide and lysergic acid hydroxyethylamide, active principles of ololiuhqui, are chemically very closely related to lysergic acid diethylamide (LSD), which even for the non-chemist follows from the names.”

-R. Gordon Wasson, whom Hofmann had been in contact since the investigations with magic mushrooms, invites him and his wife on an expedition to Mexico in the fall of 1962.
+Gordon Wasson, with whom Hofmann had been in contact since the investigations with magic mushrooms, invites him and his wife on an expedition to Mexico in the fall of 1962.
 On the expedition, they hope to find the plants (and molecules) behind the leaves of ‘Mary the shepherdess’ (hojas de la Pastora).
 It is eventually identified and named Salvia divinorum.

 They eventually do and also find a curandera that is able to host a ceremony for them (as at that time it was taboo to give it to non-locals).
 The trip (not enjoyed by Hofmann because of an earlier upset stomach) was shorter but still similar to other psychedelics.

 On the way back the party visits María Sabina, who earlier became famous after Gordon Wasson’s publication about her.
 There they consume the psilocybin pills they brought along and Hofmann enjoys a delayed trip with the hojas de la Pastora.